zdarsch/russian-stress-with-ruby/Readme.txt

 The  binary file "dict.fsa"   is the serialization of a DAWG described in the  project "dawg-with-ruby" on github.

+The folder stress_in_popups is an experiment involving tooltips, ajax(fetch), a simple unsigned webextension and a local server.

 To do:
 1) Correct and complete the dictionary.
 2) A  dictionary of hints and reminders would be useful in those cases where the stress depends on context.